Rust web frameworks have subpar error reporting

 Error handling works similarly to request handlers: if the extractor fails, it must return an error type that implements

-.
+IntoResponse.
 Therefore, it suffers from the same limitations.

-provides no mechanism to execute logic between the request handler returning an error, and that very same
+axum provides no mechanism to execute logic between the request handler returning an error, and that very same

-error being converted into an HTTP response via IntoResponse::into_response
+error being converted into an HTTP response via IntoResponse::into_response.

 The same is true for extractors.